-- A. The objective of sailboat racing in the Herrington Harbour Sailing Association (HHSA) is to promote friendly competition while testing the skills of the skipper and crew in the spirit of fair sailing as defined by the United States Sailing Association The Racing Rules of Sailing 2013 2016 (RRS).
-A boat and her owner shall compete in compliance with recognized principles of sportsmanship and fair play. - B. HHSA supports the policies and practices of the Chesapeake Bay Yacht Racing Association (CBYRA), the Performance Handicap Racing Fleet (PHRF) of the Chesapeake, Inc., and the United States Sailing Association (US Sailing). - C. These rules are intended to be used in conjunction with the HHSA Sailing Instructions and enhance the understanding of the RRS, as well as supplement with local procedures beyond the scope of the RRS.
-In case of conflict between these the rules and the RRS, the RRS shall take precedence unless the HHSA Racing Rules or HHSA Sailing Instructions explicitly states there is a change to the RRS.
+- A. The objective of sailboat racing in the Herrington Harbour Sailing Association (HHSA) is to promote friendly competition while testing the skills of the skipper and crew in the spirit of fair sailing as defined by the United States Sailing Association The Racing Rules of Sailing for 2017 2020 (RRS).
+A boat and her owner shall compete in compliance with recognized principles of sportsmanship and fair play. - B. HHSA supports the policies and practices of the Chesapeake Bay Yacht Racing Association (CBYRA), the Performance Handicap Racing Fleet of the Chesapeake, Inc. (PHRF), and the United States Sailing Association (US Sailing). - C. These rules are intended to be used in conjunction with the HHSA Sailing Instructions and enhance the understanding of the RRS, as well as supplement with local procedures beyond the scope of the RRS.
+In case of conflict between these the rules and the RRS, the RRS shall take precedence unless the HHSA Racing Rules (HHSA Rules) or HHSA Sailing Instructions (Sailing Instructions) expressly state there is a change to the RRS.
 The RRS can be viewed, downloaded, and printed free of charge from US Sailing's website www.ussailing.org.